andersnauman/anaconda-yubikey/README.md

 [Yubico Whitepaper about Static Password](https://www.yubico.com/wp-content/uploads/2015/11/Yubico_WhitePaper_Static_Password_Function.pdf`)

-Please make sure that you run `make package` on the same system as the client you trying to install.
+Please make sure that you run `make package` on the same system/version as the client you trying to install.
 There are dependencies that assumes that the platforms are the same.

+Verified on CentOS 8 Stream

 # Install/Usage
 ```